ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ### When we transformed (should be when we started as transformation is ongoing)

 Our process was based on a rigid mode; when we started in 2006.
 The Program Manager (PM) managed the teams and imposed the rhythm and goals.
-Back then, this was the best way to get the community going, with a strong leadership breaking inertia and keeping momentum.
+Back then, strong leadership was the best way to get the community going, with a strong leadership breaking inertia and keeping momentum.
 With the team evolution, this model proved to be hard to maintain.
 During 2009, the team had grown to over 200 members, which required 2 full-time dedicated program managers.
 Projects were long-running, some of them taking over one year to reach maturity and we had in average 5 projects running at the same time.
 The outcome was suboptimal, required a big effort from all team members, and the deliverables took a long time to reach the field with low impact.

 This was the tipping point, when change became necessary.
 We had learned the team and sub-teams are a living organism that has different operating requirement methods.
 Imposing a hard process was holding the team back, with a high maintenance cost.
 Transformation became part of our DNA and we have embraced it into our process, making it a recurring activity.

 ### How we transformed

 Agility was the goal.
 There was no man power available to keep the rigid model, so we took a quantum leap based on delegation.
-With it, we aimed to deliver more, with less effort and respect the “Family > Work > Rangers” principle.
-The first step was implementing [Scrum](LINK_TO_DOCS_HERE) as a team methodology, with smaller teams, and sprints with smaller and regular deliveries.
+With it, we aimed to deliver more, with less effort and respect for the “Family > Work > Rangers” principle.
+The first step was implementing [Scrum](http://www.scrumguides.org/scrum-guide.html) as a team methodology, with smaller teams, and sprints with smaller and regular deliveries.
 It was a good evolution and first step, but we soon understood we needed to adapt the process to better fit our needs.
-We introduced [Ruck](LINK_TO_DOCS_HERE), a loose implementation of Scrum.
+We introduced [Ruck](https://blogs.msdn.microsoft.com/microsoft_press/2015/04/09/free-ebook-managing-agile-open-source-software-projects-with-microsoft-visual-studio-online/), a loose implementation of Scrum.
 It was better suited to our environment, however, the PM continued to steer the process, regular scrums and decisions.
 Unproductive for the teams.
 To improve this, we moved to self-organized team.
-The PM became an enabler, and the team adopted a sprint cadence  .
+The PM became an enabler, and the team adopted a sprint cadence.
 The PM became an enabler and teams adopted a common sprint cadence, to introduce a common heartbeat.

-> **TODO:WILLY** - **UPDATE LINKS**

 From the team member perspective, the transformation represented a world of opportunities with a more flexible approach focused on deliverables instead of the process.
 But with flexibility also came responsibility, which in time matured to a higher commitment of the team members.
-Reaching the self-management stage, was in the beginning a challenge, used as we were to have the PMs and RUCK masters pushing the team, but after the initial adjustment, the ride has been amazing.
+Reaching the self-management stage, was initially a challenge, as we were used to having the PMs and RUCK masters pushing the team.
+After the initial adjustment, the ride has been amazing.

 #### Planning

 The planning phase includes the PM participation, identifying gaps, and prioritizing them with the Product Group (PG).
-During this phase, a Product Owner (PO) defines the core features (WHAT)..
+During this phase, a Product Owner (PO) defines the core features (WHAT).
 The team presents the project idea to invite volunteers to join the team.
 A committed PO and a passionate team triggers the project.
 The projects transitions to an investigation phase once we have a committed PO and a passionate team.

 #### Investigation

-During this phase, the team investigates the proposal with spikes that will bring light into its feasibility, complexity, and expected effort.
+During this phase, the team investigates the proposal with research spikes that will bring light into its feasibility, complexity, and expected effort.
 The outcome of this phase can be one of the following:

 - GO: the proposal is feasible, within the 3-sprint goal
 - NO GO: not feasible due to technical impediments or needs re-planning due to complexity or size of the task.

 #### Go, Go, Go

 When we have a GO, the team starts to work on the feature.
 The team self-organizes, using the following guidelines:

 - Weekly sync points
 - 3 weeks sprints
-- Using [Kanban boards](LINK_TO_DOCS_HERE) across the teams
+- Using [Kanban boards](https://www.visualstudio.com/en-us/docs/work/kanban) across the teams
 - Review and show what you have videos
 - Whenever possible, take advantage of the geographical proximity

-> **TODO:WILLY** - **UPDATE LINKS**

 ### Value ... was (is) it worth it?

-Because of the ongoing transformation process, the team has decreased in number from the 200+ members, to 100 active team members, management team evolved from 2 full time PMs to one part-time PM and the number of projects now sits on an average of 10.
+Because of the ongoing transformation process, the community decreased from the 200+ members to 100 active team members, management team evolved from 2 full time PMs to one part-time PM, and the number of projects now sits on an average of 10.
 From the numbers point of view, there is a big improvement on the team outcome.

 What have we learned during the transformation:

 - Everyone needs fuel to work.
 Identify it soon enough and provide it to the team members and your engine will roar.
-Our team works mainly on recognition and the feeling to be part of something.
+- Our team works mainly on recognition and the feeling to be part of something.
-- Our model is "Family > Work > Rangers", but because we are volunteering and having the time of our lives while doing it, we can always find time to get something done.
+- Our mantra is "Family > Work > Rangers", but because we are volunteering and having the time of our lives while doing it, we can always find time to get something done.
-- In average, a ranger delivers 1.75h per week to the project.
+- On average, a ranger delivers 1.75h per week to the project.

-After the initial challenge of putting the process into place, team members find that the transformation process towards self-management teams feels more natural and produces better results than the previous approaches.
-On the way, they have learned to embrace transformation and resist change less, which empowers each member and team.
-Not all is perfect, and we address some of the identified improvement areas in the next section.
+After the initial challenge of putting the process into place, the transformation feels more natural and produces better results than previous approaches.
+The transformation empowers everyone, improves visibility, and introduces a delivery cadence.
+Teams are now more mature and productive.
-As a summary, transformation came with some impact, most of it positive: visibility, new challenges, team commitment and solid cadence of deliverables, being some of them.
-After the initial resistance, teams are now more mature and productive.

 ## Patterns